dmccreary/personal-finance/docs/glossary.md

 **Example:** You'll learn how fiscal policy changes like tax cuts or infrastructure spending can affect your employment prospects and investment returns.

+#### Fixed Expenses

+Costs that remain relatively constant each month, such as rent, insurance premiums, and loan payments.

+**Example:** This course teaches you to identify fixed expenses as the foundation of your budget, which must be covered before allocating funds to variable expenses.

 #### Fixed Income Securities

 Investment instruments that pay investors fixed interest or dividend payments until their maturity date, including bonds and certificates of deposit.

 **Example:** This class will explain how fixed income securities can provide stability and income in investment portfolios, especially as you approach financial goals.

+#### Fixed-Rate Mortgage

+A home loan with an interest rate that remains constant throughout the entire loan term, providing payment predictability.

+**Example:** You'll learn in this class how fixed-rate mortgages offer payment certainty compared to adjustable-rate mortgages, beneficial when interest rates are low.

 #### Flexible Spending Accounts

 Employer-sponsored benefit programs allowing employees to set aside pre-tax dollars for specific expenses, typically for healthcare or dependent care.

 **Example:** Our workplace benefits section will demonstrate how Flexible Spending Accounts can save hundreds in taxes when used for predictable medical or childcare expenses.

+#### Form 1040

+The standard federal income tax form used by individuals to file their annual tax returns with the IRS.

+**Example:** This course walks you through completing Form 1040, explaining each section to demystify the tax filing process.

 #### Flood Insurance